5 Of The Best Materials For Basement Flooring

 - If installed over an uneven sub-floor, it can be slightly springy underfoot.

-- Not as waterproof as sheet vinyl either because of the seams in between the planks or tiles.
+- Not as waterproof as sheet vinyl due to seams in between the planks or tiles.

 Ceramic Tiles